 HHMP doctors follow the guidelines for preventive care as outlined in the Royal Australian College of General Practitioners’ Guidelines for Preventive Activities in General Practice.
 You will be reminded when it is time to visit your doctor for various checks such as vaccination, cervical screening, diabetes reviews or yearly check-ups.
 Our nursing staff review information from your health record to make sure that the recalls are relevant and sent out in a timely matter.
 You may be contacted by SMS, letter or a phone call.
 If contacted by SMS please not you need to enter some verification information that matches the information held in our system for us to be sure that the SMS is going to the right person.

 To facilitate safe and high quality care appropriate systems are in place at Hunters Hill medical Practice to ensure that pathology, radiology and any other investigative tests are acted upon and results communicated in a timely manner.
 Your doctor will generally advise you during your appointment about how this will be done.
-In many cases your doctor will ring you personally to discuss any abnormal results particularly if no further action is required.
-In some cases, a nurse will contact you advising you to make a follow-up appointment with your doctor to discuss a result.
+Depending on your results, in most cases you will receive an SMS with more information for example: no action needed, or to book an appointment.
+In some cases, the SMS received, or the phone call from the nurse or reception will advise you to make a follow-up appointment with your doctor to further discuss a result.
 This is often the case where further action needs to be taken such as a medication initiated or further tests to be ordered.
 In the case of urgent results, a doctor will contact you as soon as possible after they receive the results and advise on a course of action.
-Patients are also very welcome to call the practice and request a phone call from their doctor to discuss results.
+If further information is required, patients are also welcome to call the practice and request a phone consult from their doctor to discuss results.

 We aim to provide the highest standards of professional care to our patients.
 Please tell us of any suggestions you may have to improve our services.
 Furthermore, if you have any concerns or complaints about your treatment or any situation which has occurred at HHMP please contact your doctor, the practice manager or the managing doctor.
 One of our reception staff can facilitate such contact as it is very important to us that our patients are well cared for and any issues immediately addressed and satisfactorily resolved.
 If you are unsatisfied with our response, you may also contact the Health Complaints Commission – 1800 043 159.